analysiscenter/batchflow/doc/parallel.md

     @inbatch_parallel(init='run_once')
     def some_method(self, rg1, arg2):
 ```
-No additional arguments is passed and `some_method` will be exectuted only once.
+No additional arguments is passed and `some_method` will be executed only once.

 #### data components
 If data components are defined, they might be used as init-functions: